Home > Packs

 Dyneema fabric, as is used on the Hyperlite Windrider 55, is particularly strong and weather-resistant; (photo/Honey McNaughton)

-Our testers like to use separate ultralight Dyneema dry bags for contents that absolutely need to stay dry (such as electronics, a first aid kit, a puffy jacket, and a down sleeping bag), with a large lightweight pack liner that always stays in the backpack, protecting everything.
+We like to use separate ultralight Dyneema dry bags for contents that absolutely need to stay dry (such as electronics, a first aid kit, a puffy jacket, and a down sleeping bag), with a large lightweight pack liner that always stays in the backpack, protecting everything.
 The two most popular waterproof pack liners are Nylofume bags, such as this one sold by Gossamer Gear.

-We’ve found this to be the best, lightest, and cheapest, way to ensure that your gear stays completely dry.
+We’ve found this to be the best, lightest, and cheapest way to ensure that your gear stays completely dry.
 And you don’t have to waste time desperately fitting a rain cover over your pack as a freak storm sweeps in, as the inside contents are already protected.
 Just make sure there’s nothing too important in the external shove-it pocket.

 In general, Ultra, ECOPAK, DCF, and X-PAC are waterproof to some degree, though the packs that use them may not be seam-taped, and water will seep through in prolonged bad weather.
 Most hikers who use these packs will still use a pack liner or cover in significant rain to keep their gear dry.
 Materials such as Robic nylon, on the other hand, will absorb water slowly over time and allow your pack contents to get wet.